mrbhardy/pdfmime/README.md

 'pdfmime' is a proposed update to RFC 3778 that registers the application/pdf MIME type.
-It was originally a parrt of the masinter/pdfrfc project.
+It was originally a part of the masinter/pdfrfc project.

 ## Creating Internet Drafts